thecartercenter/field-server-panel/README.md

 ## Production

-Similar to above, but setup Passenger or other app server to serve Rack app.
+Similar to above, but with 'real' partitions, setup Passenger or other app server to serve Rack app.